Research Excellence Fund (REF) - Mentoring Grants

 - Obtain letter of support and curriculum vitae (maximum of three pages) from the off-campus mentor.
 This is a requirement and both need to be included with the final proposal submission.

-- Submit one (1) copy of the final proposal, including the letter of support from the mentor, to the appropriate Dean for review – the Dean will submit their letter of support directly to the VP Research office, Attn: Cathy Codere.
+- Submit one copy of the final proposal, including the letter of support from the mentor, to the appropriate Dean or Director for review—the Dean or Director will submit their letter of support directly to the VP Research Office, Attn: Cathy Codere.

-- Submit an electronic copy of the final proposal to Cathy Codere (firstname.lastname@example.org).
-Please send one (1) file in PDF format.
+- Submit an electronic copy of the final proposal to email@example.com.
+Please send one file in PDF format.

 - Obtain letter of support and curriculum vitae from the off-campus mentor.
 This is a requirement and both need to be included with the final proposal submission.